mslinn/sinatra-warden-example/README.md

 `Shotgun` runs webapps on a different port than `rackup`, so if you are using `shotgun`, visit the app at http://localhost:9393.

-#### Shotgun and flash messages
+#### Shotgun and Flash Messages
 The flash plugin makes use of sessions to store messages across routes.
-The sessions are stored with a "secret" generated each time the server starts. `Shotgun` works by restarting the server at every request, which means your flash messages will be lost.
+The sessions are stored with a "secret" that generates each time the server starts.
+`Shotgun` works by restarting the server at every request, which means the flash messages will be lost.

-To enable flash messages with `shotgun`, you must set `:session_secret` using the following:
+To enable flash messages with `shotgun`, set `:session_secret` using the following:

 ~~~ruby
 class SinatraWardenExample < Sinatra::Base